Newsman/Magento-Newsman/README.md

 Installation

 ## Installation:
-1. Copy the *"app/code/community/Newsman"* directory from this repository to your "community" shop directory.
+1. Copy the *"app"* contents directory to your "root" shop directory.

-2. Copy the *"lib/Newsman"* directory to your "lib/" shop directory.

-3. Copy the *"app/design/adminhtml/default/default/template/newsman"* to your "app/design/adminhtml/default/default/template/" shop directory.

-4. Copy the *"app/etc/modules/Newsman_Newsletter.xml"* to your "app/etc/modules/" shop directory.

-5. Copy the content of the *"app/locale"* directory to the same location in your application.

-6. Copy 'newsmanfetch.php' to your magento root directory.
+2. Copy 'newsmanfetch.php' to your magento root directory.

 ## Configuration
 1. Go to **System > Configuration > Newsman >